-Western University has a number of Open Eligibility Scholarships that Master of Social Work students are able to access.
+Western University has a number of Open Eligibility Scholarships that Master of Social Work students have access to.
 Check the Western site here for further information.

 External Awards and Scholarships

 There are a number of external scholarships and bursaries that MSW students have applied for in the past.
 Some of these are: